SagarKoirala17/djangoprojectrealstate/README.md

 # realstate
-a realstate project in dajngo
+a realstate project in django